Episode 41: Warning: Graphic Content

 Even worse, several men had gone out for a supply run yesterday and never returned.
 Sure, they could have encountered a horde of corpses and are hiding, waiting for the coast to clear, but the other possibility weighs heavy on the FBI man's mind.

 "Don't know how much longer we can stay around guys.
 I mean, we only have a few guns and food is running low.
 Water too.
 I'm going out with a couple of others on a scouting mission and will be gone for a few days.
-Will see what's up north, far away from Hagstrom and that other woman," explains White, who reaches into a pocket and takes out the last of his grape flavoured suckers.
+Will see what's up north, far away from Hagstrom and that other woman," explains White, reaching into a pocket to get the last of his grape flavoured suckers.

 For some reason, Canada keeps coming up as a good idea.